openstack/oslo-specs/specs/policy/feature-freeze.rst

 ===============

-Projects in the Oslo program will observe their own feature freeze, which will occur one week before the overall OpenStack feature freeze and continue until all of the consuming OpenStack projects have made their releases for the cycle.
+Projects in the Oslo program will observe their own feature freeze, which will occur one week before the final non-client library release and continue until all of the consuming OpenStack projects have made their releases for the cycle.
 This is a hard freeze, and as such only critical bug fixes should merge during the freeze period.